bentoml/bentoctl/docs/cloud-deployment-reference/aws-sagemaker.md

 * `initial_sampling_percentage`: The percentage of the data will be captured in S3 bucket.

 ## Troubleshooting
-By default, sagemaker is configured with cloudwatch for metrics and logs.
-To see the cloudwatch logs for the deployment
+By default, SageMaker is configured with cloudwatch for metrics and logs.
+To see the CloudWatch logs for the deployment

 1. Open the Amazon Cloudwatch console at https://console.aws.amazon.com/cloudwatch/.
 2. In the navigation pane, choose Logs -> Log groups.